nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.DecodeAccelSmoke.*

-## Video encoder integration tests (`video.EncodeAccel`)

-These tests run the [video_encode_accelerator_unittest] to test encoding raw video frames.
-They are implemented directly on top of the video encoder implementations, not using Chrome.
-Tests are available that test encoding H.264, VP8 and VP9 videos using various resolutions.

-To run all video encode tests use:

-    tast run $HOST video.EncodeAccel.*

-### Video encoder performance tests (`video.EncodeAccelPerf`)

-These tests measure video encode performance by running the [video_encode_accelerator_unittest].
-They are implemented directly on top of the video encoder implementations.
-Various metrics are collected such as CPU usage.
-Tests are available for various codecs and resolutions.
-To run all tests use:

-    tast run $HOST video.EncodeAccelPerf.*

 ## PlatformV4L2 Tests (`video.PlatformV4L2`)

 V4L2 is a kernel video acceleration API.
 It is implemented in the kernel